e-dorigatti/e-dorigatti.github.io/_posts/2019-09-16-how_to_correctly_exp_transform_predicted_variances.markdown

 would be tempting to just add and subtract twice the standard deviation to the mean to get a nice 95% confidence interval for the prediction.
 Not so fast!
 That only works for normally distributed random variables, which our $\hat z$ is not.
-Luckliy, though, $\tilde z$ is, so a valid 95%-ish confidence interval for the prediction is $\exp(\mu(\tilde z)\pm1.96\sigma(\tilde z))$.
+Luckiliy, though, $\tilde z$ is, so a valid 95%-ish confidence interval for the prediction is $\exp(\mu(\tilde z)\pm1.96\sigma(\tilde z))$.

 The general formula for a quantile $F$ (between 0 and 1) is $\exp(\mu(\tilde